JakeFAU/realtime-cpi-crawler/README.md

 ## Development Notes

 - Make targets are replaced by Go tooling + pre-commit hooks (`gofumpt`, `goimports`, `golangci-lint`, `go test`, `govulncheck`).
-- Memory-backed `JobStore`, `BlobStore`, and `Publisher` keep the binary dependency-free; swap in real implementations as needed.
+- Memory-backed `JobStore` and `Publisher` keep the binary dependency-free; swap in the provided GCS BlobStore and real queues/databases as needed.
 - The queue is currently in-memory FIFO; replace with a priority-aware implementation to enforce domain budgets or SLA tiers.
 - Zap logging defaults to development mode with colorized output; production mode uses JSON with timestamps and includes stack traces.